Iran’s Revolutionary Guard strikes Syria for Tehran attacks

 - UW professor got it right on Trump.
 So why is he being ignored? | Danny Westneat

 A Guard statement carried on its website said many “terrorists” were killed and their weapons had been destroyed in the strike.
+It described targeting a command center and an area used to build suicide car bombs in the provincial capital, also named Deir el-Zour.

-The Guard warned Islamic State militants and their “regional and international supporters” that similar retaliatory attacks would target them as well if another assault in Iran occurs.
+“The message of the revolutionary and punishing move is totally clear,” the Guard said in its statement, carried by the state-run IRNA news agency.
+“If the evil and satanic measures against the Iranian nation are repeated, the revolutionary anger and flames of (the Guard’s) revenge will engulf the perpetrators and lead the criminals to hell.”

-Activists in Syria did not immediately have information about the Iranian-claimed strikes.
-Deir el-Zour is home to both Islamic State militants and civilians.
+Iran’s semi-official Fars news agency, believed to be close to the Guard, said the paramilitary force launched a total of six missiles that flew over Iraqi airspace before striking Syria.

 That attack marked the first to hit Iran, shocking its residents who believed the chaos engulfing the rest of the Middle East would not find them in the Shiite-majority nation.